Krepseliss/Krepseliss/README.md

-🎓 Economic Enthusiast & Aspiring Data Scientist 🚀
+🎓 Economic Science Student & Aspiring Data Scientist 🚀

 Hello there!
 I'm an economics student based in Patras, Greece, gearing up to graduate June 2024.
 Data has always fascinated me, and I'm currently diving deep into the world of data science, working on my very first project which I have uploaded.